The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 Temple of the Sun Visit in Cusco & Travel to Lima

-Before traveling back to Lima, we visited the Temple of the Sun, Coricancha, which is said to be the most important temple in the Incan Empire and one of the top Cusco points of interest.
+Before returning to Lima, we visited the Temple of the Sun (Coricancha), widely regarded as the most important temple in the Incan Empire and one of Cusco’s top points of interest.

 Not only did the temple honor the sun god, but it was constructed in alignment with stellar and planetary motion, which permitted a precise stream of golden sunlight to beam through its windows every solstice for the Andean New Year.